-Did you know, you can add a filter to your home internet connection, which will help to reduce any over age or inappropriate material from being seen by your child/ren?
-The link below has some advice to help you add this filter, if you haven’t already done this, to help make your home e-Safe for your child/ren.
+Did you know, you can add a filter to your home Internet connection, which will help to reduce any over age or inappropriate material from being seen by your child/ren?
+The link below has some advice to help you add this filter, if you haven’t already done this, to help make your home online safe for your child/ren.
 Copy and paste it into your search bar to find out more:

 The UK Council for Child Internet Safety (UKCCIS) brings together organisations from industry, charities and the public sector to work with the Government to deliver the recommendations from Safer Children in a Digital World consultation: http://www.education.gov.uk/ukccis,

 Childnet International is a non-profit organisation working with others to help make the Internet a great and safe place for children: www.childnet-int.org